 Qualifying for Droopy Eyelid Surgery Coverage

 Insurance approval for ptosis surgery begins with medical necessity.
+The first step is confirming that eyelid drooping is caused by muscle weakness rather than skin or fat.
 A comprehensive evaluation with an oculoplastic surgeon determines whether your eyelid position meets the criteria insurers rely on.

 Your doctor performs visual field testing to measure how much drooping eyelids or weakened eyelid muscles limit your peripheral vision.
 The test must show measurable obstruction.
 Insurance companies usually require the upper eyelid to block a defined portion of your visual field before they will approve treatment.

-Photographs document eyelid position while the forehead and brows are relaxed, which shows the true severity of the droop.
+Relaxed-brow photographs document natural eyelid position, allowing the surgeon and insurer to see if the issue is muscle weakness or skin excess.
 Conditions such as painful blepharospasm or skin irritation from excess tissue strengthen your case when you are trying to confirm if insurance will cover ptosis surgery for your situation.

 The Insurance Approval Timeline